Return to De Material Medica

 Ogier Ghiselin de Busbecq

-Later, as the tulip became known throughout Europe, there was increased interest in growing the plant for show, the rarer variegated bulbs becoming a sign of prestige and status.
-There was increasing emphasis on tulips for the garden, their illustration made all the more inviting by the use of copperplates for engraving, instead of woodblocks.
-The picture above comes from the Hortus Eystettensis (1613), which preserves a record of the garden at Willibaldsburg Palace near Eichstätt.
+Later, as the tulip became known throughout Europe, there was increased interest in growing the plant for show, the rarer variegated flowers becoming a sign of prestige and status in the gardens of the wealthy.
+The illustration of these flowers were made all the more inviting by the use of copperplate for engraving, rather than woodblock.
+The picture (top) comes from the Hortus Eystettensis (1613), which preserves a record of the garden at Willibaldsburg Palace near Eichstätt.
 Engraved on copperplates (most of which have been preserved) and, in a later edition, colored by hand, the Hortus Eystettensis is regarded as a masterpiece of botanical illustration.

-References: The Turkish Letters of Ogier Ghiselin de Busbecq Imperial Ambassador at Constantinople 1554 - 1562 (1927) translated by Edward Seymour Forster; The Tulip (1999) by Anna Pavord; Tulipomania (1999) by Mike Dash.
+References: The Turkish Letters of Ogier Ghiselin de Busbecq Imperial Ambassador at Constantinople 1554 - 1562 (1927) translated by Edward Seymour Forster and F. H. Blackburne Daniell; The Tulip (1999) by Anna Pavord; Tulipomania (1999) by Mike Dash; The Tulip Anthology (2010) edited by Billie Lythberg.
 The illustration come from Ein Garten Eden (2001) by H. Walter Lack and translated by Martin Walters.

 Return to Top of Page